TargetHolding/pyspark-cassandra/README.md

 The primary representation of CQL rows in PySpark Cassandra is the ROW format.
 However `sc.cassandraTable(...)` supports the `row_format` argument which can be any of the constants from `RowFormat`:
 * `DICT`: The default layout, a CQL row is represented as a python dict with the CQL row columns as keys.
 * `TUPLE`: A CQL row is represented as a python tuple with the values in CQL table column order / the order of the selected columns.
-* `KV_DICTS`: A tuple of two python dicts represents the primary key columns and remaining (value) columns respectively.
-* `KV_TUPLES`: A tuple of two python tuples represents the primary key columns and remaining (value) columns respectively.
-The values in the tuple are in the CQL table column order / the order of the selected columns.
 * `ROW`: A pyspark_cassandra.Row object representing a CQL row.

 Column values are related between CQL and python as follows: